danielpetri1/complex-number-plotter/README.md

 The x and y axis correspond to the real and imaginary components of the input, the z axis shows the magnitude of the output.
 The phase of the output is shown through color.
 Alternatively, in the files labeled with "phase", the third dimension stands for the complex argument of the resulting number and the fourth for the magnitude |f(z)|.

-The function z^2 + c is used as an example in the included video files, where z is a complex number a + bi.
+The function z^2 + c is used as an example in the included video files, where z is a complex number of the form a + bi.
 By calling "animate $ functionList 1 (-25) 25", the frames z^2 - 25 ... z^2 + 25 are generated and encoded into a .mp4 file.

 Individual frames can be generated with plot by passing it a Haskell function, a certain step size and an interval [a,b]: